Frequent Questions about e-Manifest

 The e-Manifest Act also produced some significant differences with respect to state implementation of the Act’s requirements.
-First, electronic manifest and use conditions that are based on e-Manifest Act authority, will be effective in all states on June 30, 2018, which is also the date of the e-Manifest system launch.
-The Act provides that EPA will initially implement and enforce electronic manifests, as well as the other delegable e-Manifest Act based requirements (e.g., the requirement to submit final paper manifest copies to the system, the use of hybrid manifests, and manifest data corrections) until such time as the states adopt these requirements in state law and obtain authorization for them.
+First, electronic manifest and use conditions that are based on e-Manifest Act authority, are effective in all states as of June 30, 2018, which is also the launch date of the e-Manifest system.
+The Act provides that EPA initially implement and enforce electronic manifests, as well as the other delegable e-Manifest Act based requirements (e.g., the requirement to submit final paper manifest copies to the system, the use of hybrid manifests, and manifest data corrections) until such time as the states adopt these requirements in state law and obtain authorization for them.
 Second, the user fee requirements promulgated by EPA under the e-Manifest Act at 40 CFR 264 subpart FF, are not authorizable or delegable to states, and are exclusively federal requirements that only EPA can implement and enforce.
 Only EPA can set e-Manifest user fees and collect them from the user community.
 Likewise, the financial and civil enforcement sanctions for non-payment that are set out in the e-Manifest rules are federal sanctions that only EPA can enforce against users who neglect to pay the fees owed to the Agency for their e-Manifest submissions.

 EPA has developed a separate Q&A that discusses in greater detail the e-Manifest User Fee Rule and its authorization requirements.

-- 4. Do I have to wait for my state to adopt the e-Manifest rules before using the e-Manifest system?
+4. Do I have to wait for my state to adopt the e-Manifest rules before using the e-Manifest system?

-States with connectivity to the e-Manifest system will have immediate access to all manifests for which the state is shown as either the generation state or the destination state.
+States with connectivity to the e-Manifest system have immediate access to all manifests for which the state is shown as either the generation state or the destination state.

-- 7. What if a state receives a manifest form that should have gone to EPA?
+7. What if a state receives a manifest form that should have gone to EPA?

-- 8. Can states collect a paper generator copy when the generator uses the electronic manifest?
+8. Can states collect a paper generator copy when the generator uses the electronic manifest?